ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 ![](figures/alignment_01.png)

-Please rename the output `RNA STAR on ...: starmapped.bam` to `RNA STAR on miR-23b: starmapped.bam` and `RNA STAR on control sample: starmapped.bam` or something else that makes it easy to rec- ognize.
-If the alignments do not have their database (also referred to as **dbkey**) set, change it to hg19 as follows:
+Please rename the output `RNA STAR on ...: starmapped.bam` to `RNA STAR on miR-23b: starmapped.bam` and `RNA STAR on control sample: starmapped.bam` or something else that makes it easy to recognize which is the control and which not.
+In the input settings we have selected *hg19* as reference genome.
+If everythin went well, this has been added as metadata to the history items too.
+If the alignments do not have their reference (referred to as **dbkey**)  properly set, change it to *hg19* as follows:

 ![](figures/alignment_02.png)

-To get some general alignment statistics, run the tool `Flagstat - tabulate descriptive stats for BAM datset` on miR-23b.
+To get some general statistics of the alignments that we're just produced, run the tool `Flagstat - tabulate descriptive stats for BAM datset` on miR-23b.

 - **Question:** *How many reads are multi-mapping (‘secondary’)?*

 Up until now we have only seen FASTQ and summary files.
-To get an idea of what has been measured during the experiment, we can visualize the alignment.
-So, in the alignment step we have been looking in hg19 where these sequences originate from, and this information is stored in the BAM files.
+To get an idea of what the alignment really looks like, we can visualize it interactively.
+So, in the alignment step, STAR has been looking in hg19 where these sequences originate from, and this information is stored in the BAM files.
 Import from the Shared Data library the file `ucsc refseq.gtf` into your history.
-Start the built-in visualization Trackster at one of the alignments (make sure the database is set to **hg19**):
+Start the built-in visualization Trackster at one of the alignments (make sure the database is set to **hg19**) an create a **new visualization**:

 ![](figures/alignment_03.png)